 - An estimated $55,000 in energy costs are saved every year

-The Library Courtyard will be approximately 2 acres of functional green space to be used by UNTHSC students and personnel and the larger community.
-The courtyard will improve the image of the campus, generate more pedestrian friendly spaces, create meeting and social spaces, and reduce the impervious surface area on campus.
+The Library Courtyard is approximately 2 acres of functional green space in the center of campus and is used by HSC students and personnel and the larger community.
+The courtyard improves the image of the campus, generates more pedestrian friendly spaces, creates meeting and social spaces, and reduces the impervious surface area on campus.